larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 After a few seconds, you will see a table with the results of the analysis; you can sort the table by clicking on the column headings.

 _Which are the most frequent tissue terms?
-Are these terms specific of very broad?_
+Are these terms specific or very broad?_

 Go back to the input page, lower the **Z-score cutoff** to **3.0** and rerun the analysis.